velocitatem/fabric.el/README.md

 ![Peek 2024-06-02 14-52](https://github.com/velocitatem/fabric.el/assets/60182044/832660d0-a575-4164-a17e-866d7bd051ee)

-Welcome to **Fabric.el**, a revolutionary Spacemacs package designed to seamlessly integrate the power of [Fabric AI](https://github.com/danielmiessler/fabric) into your Spacemacs environment.
-Our mission is to supercharge your text editing workflow by simplifying the application of AI-driven patterns directly within your editor.
+Welcome to **Fabric.el**, a wrapper around [Fabric AI](https://github.com/danielmiessler/fabric) into your Spacemacs environment.
+Supercharge your text editing workflow by simplifying the application of AI-driven patterns directly within your editor.

 ## 🌟 Key Features